MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/move-or-migrate-mailboxes/onboarding-remote-move-migration-fails.md

 ---
-title: Can't migrate on-premises mailbox with cloud-based archive to Exchange Online
+title: Can't migrate on-premises primary mailbox with cloud-based archive to Exchange Online
 description: Fixes an error when you migrate an on-premises primary mailbox with a cloud-based archive mailbox to Exchange Online.
 author: v-charloz
 audience: ITPro